JAI HIND 15 AUGUST 2013

 We do not find any legal and valid ground for interference.

-The special leave petition is dismissed.
+The special leave petition

 [Madhu Bala] [Savita Sainani]